vanitha1395/congestion-tax-calculator/README.md

 ## Testing using PostMan
-Have used Postman webclient with desktop application to run tests against the congestion tax calculator application
+Have used Postman webclient with desktop application to run tests against the congestion tax calculator application Import the configuration available in the tests, folder and execute the test-configuration which contains test cases.

 ## Known limitations
 - only available city, gothenburg, can be extended for other cities.